 Finally, perishable food shouldn’t be transported by your movers because conditions in the van can get very hot on a long drive.
 Thus, your food might become unsafe, and you risk getting sick.
 Plan to consume or give away your food before your move.

-The Miami, FL, Raleigh, NC, and Orlando, FL interstate movers you hire will be able to transport most of your objects, but there are some things they are not able to take across state lines.
-In addition, certain items are best taken care of on your own because they might be hard to transport, valuable, or perishable.
+The interstate movers you hire will be able to transport most of your objects, but there are some things they are not able to move across state lines.
+In addition, it’s best you move certain items on your own because they might be hard to transport, valuable, or perishable.
 Contact us at Family Movers Express to find out more about how to get these delicate possessions to your new home.